OVERVIEW

 Day 15: Dakar is calling: Off to the unknown

-While Morocco is a well-known term for everyone, Mauritania is relatively unknown despite its size.
-From Dakhla, we drive to the border and cross the no man's land.
-Then we will spend the rest of the day dealing with the entry into Mauritania.
-There it is said: Europeans may have invented the clock but Africans invented time.
-We will set up our camp after the border in the idyllic dunes.
+While Morocco is known to everyone, Mauritania, despite its size, is rather unknown.
+From Dakhla we drive to the border and cross the no man's land.
+Then we will spend the rest of the day dealing with entering Mauritania.
+There it is said: Europeans may have invented the clock, but Africans invented time.
+We set up our camp after the border in the idyll of the dunes.

-Day 16 & Day 17: Desert days in the desert: The oasis Atar as the destination
+Day 16 & Day 17: Desert Days in the Desert: The Oasis Atar as Destination

-Day 18: Out of the desert, off to Dakar
+Day 18: Out of the desert and off to Dakar

-We are heading back to the sea and will be traveling one last time half on-road and half off-road in the Sahara before the Sahel zone begins.
-We will spend the night on the beach, and whoever has just a thread will be successful at fishing.
-The sea off Mauritania is considered one of the richest in fish in the world.
+We are heading back to the sea and will be on the road half-on and half-off in the Sahara one last time before the Sahel zone begins.
+We will spend the night on the beach, and those with just a thread will already be successful in fishing.
+The sea off Mauritania is considered one of the richest fishing grounds in the world.

 Day 19: The Legend Dakar: On the Beach

 Before the road was built in 2006, the official way to Nouakchott was along the beach.
-Due to the tides, it is smoother and you can still progress better than on the road.
+Due to the tides, the surface is smooth, and one can still make better progress than on the road.
 We take advantage of this and continue our motorcycle journey on this route.
 Our daily goal is the capital Nouakchott, where half of the Mauritanian population lives.

 Day 20: last border crossing: Over the Senegal River

-Anyone who does not yet know Fech Fech will get to know him today.
-We head towards the border of Senegal along overrun pistes by the Senegal River.
+Whoever does not know Fech Fech will get to know him today.
+We will travel on overly coated slopes to the border of Senegal at the Senegal River.
 There are again trees along the road and noticeably more animals.
-Our route takes us through a bird protection national park where many of our European birds winter.
+Our path takes us through a bird protection national park where many of our European birds winter.
 The day's goal is Saint-Louis.
-The city is located on an island in the delta of the Senegal River and has a very beautiful colonial town center.
+The city is on an island in the delta of the Senegal River and has a very beautiful colonial city center.

 We set off from Saint-Louis in the morning and will reach Dakar around noon.
 Like the Paris Dakar, our journey ends on the shores of Lac Rose, the pink salt lake on the outskirts of Dakar.
 We will spend the last evening together and celebrate our arrival with good food.
-The next day is the official end of this tour, after we have handed over the motorcycles at customs for shipping.
+The next day marks the official end of this tour after we have handed over the motorcycles to customs for shipping.

 PRICE